Diagnosis

 Tests to diagnose lupus nephritis include:

 • Blood and urine tests.
-In addition to standard blood and urine tests, you may be asked to collect your urine for an entire day.
-These tests measure how well your kidneys are working.
+Besides the usual blood and urine tests, urine collected over 24 hours might be tested.
+These tests measure how well the kidneys are working.

 Treatment